 During the Hartford Witch Panic of 1662, several people were accused of witchcraft.
-This panic was part of a greater Connecticut Witch Hunt that lasted between 1647 and 1697.
+This panic was part of a greater Connecticut Witch Hunt between 1647 and 1697.

-Living in Hartford, Connecticut, at the time of the panic were Richard Seager (or Seger), his wife Elizabeth, and their five children, who ranged in age from seven to twelve years old.
+Richard Seager (or Seger), his wife Elizabeth, and their five children, who ranged in age from seven to twelve, were living in Hartford, Connecticut, at the time of the panic.

-Richard Seager was born in Suffolk, England in 1595, immigrated to the United States in the early years of the Massachusetts Bay Colony, and was one of the first settlers of Hartford, Connecticut.
+Richard Seager was born in Suffolk, England, in 1595.
+He immigrated to the United States in the early years of the Massachusetts Bay Colony and was one of the first settlers of Hartford, Connecticut.
 He married the much younger Elizabeth Moody in Hartford in 1649.

 Elizabeth Moody was born in Hartford, Connecticut, to Deacon John Moody and Sarah Cox Moody in 1628.
-Elizabeth married 54-year-old Richard Seager when she was 21 years old.
-She gave birth to five children between the years 1650 and 1655.
+When she was 21, she married 54-year-old Richard Seager.
+She gave birth to five children between 1650 and 1655.

 By 1657, Richard Seager had become a substantial property holder in Hartford and was admitted as a Freeman of Connecticut in May 1657.